FredericoSilva015/ReviewCodePractices/README.md

 # ReviewCodePractices
-A common tab, more importantly a snapshot of my current code practices
+A common tab element, more importantly, a snapshot of my current code practices